-In 1993-95 the Rodovid research team recorded 450 interviews with elderly collective farmers to document the transformation of Ukraine's civil society in the 1930s.
-The exhibit presents archival photos as well as portraits of project informants and accompanies the book of interviews published by Rodovid under the title Transformation of Civil Society.
-An Oral History of Ukrainian Peasant Culture in the 1920-30s (in Ukrainian with English summary) William Noll.
-Rodovid: Kyiv, 1999.
+From 1993 to 1995, the Rodovid research team recorded 450 interviews with elderly collective farmers, documenting the transformation of Ukraine's civil society in the 1930s.
+This exhibit presents archival photos as well as portraits of project informants and accompanies the book of interviews published by Rodovid under the title Transformation of Civil Society.
+An Oral History of Ukrainian Peasant Culture in the 1920-30s (in Ukrainian with English summary).